-NZTA suspends Onehunga vehicle inspector, contacting 4000 drivers for rechecks
+NZTA suspends Onehunga vehicle inspector, contacting 5000 drivers for rechecks

-A vehicle inspector in Auckland has been suspended by the NZ Transport Agency for faulty warrant of fitness checks.
+Two vehicle inspectors in Auckland have been suspended by the NZ Transport Agency for faulty warrant of fitness checks.

-The NZTA is also urging more than 4000 drivers who got their warrant of fitness from the inspector to get their cars re-checked.
+The NZTA was also urging more than 5000 drivers who got their warrant of fitness from their inspection centres to get their cars re-checked.

 The agency said this afternoon it had suspended Susantha Ranatunga, who worked at Onehunga's Church Street Motors and Tyres.